imagej/imagej.github.io/pages/Developing_ImageJ_in_Eclipse.md

 Next, you will put your Java sources into `src/main/java/` and adjust `src/main/resources/plugins.config`.

-After that, ask Eclipse to import it: .
+After that, ask Eclipse to import it: {% include bc content="File |
+Import | Maven | Import Existing Maven Project" %}.

 ## Viewing Dependency Source

-When jumping into a dependency class in Eclipse (using ), you may see a message stating "Source not found".
+When jumping into a dependency class in Eclipse (using {% include Key content="F3" %}), you may see a message stating "Source not found".

 For Maven dependencies there must be a `-sources` classifier JAR in the repository along side the main JAR.
 For example, `imagej-common` has an